tarantool/luatest/README.md

 t.before_suite(function() ... end)

--- Hooks to run once for tests group
+-- Hooks to run once for tests group g.before_all = function() ... end
--- This hooks run always when test class is changed.
--- So it may run multiple times when --shuffle option is used. g.before_all = function() ... end g.after_all = function() ... end
+g.after_all = function() ... end